 Nobody has a life free from pain.

-No matter how many times you give yourself the pep talk that everyone struggles with mental health, you may still have the nagging sense that others have things “figured out” and you don’t.
-The narrative of “my struggles make me less of a person than others who seem to have it all together,” is a lie.
-This thought has the power to make you feel lonely, weak, hopeless, and rob you of your sense of self-worth.
+No matter how many times you give yourself the pep talk that everyone struggles, you may still have the nagging sense that others have things “figured out” and you don’t.
+The narrative of “my struggles make me less of a person than others who seem to have it all together” is a lie.
+This thought has the power to make you feel lonely, weak, hopeless and rob you of your sense of self-worth.
 The truth is life presents all of us with challenges that can come out of nowhere and are often unwarranted.

 I’m a person who has struggled with being truly vulnerable with people in my life.
 I thought I could protect myself if I kept everyone out.
 The change that occurred for me personally when I accepted the love and support from those I trust, allowing myself to be vulnerable with them, has been invaluable.
 I no longer feel isolated and hopeless.
 Knowing firsthand that change is possible is why making sure a client feels safe and in control is always at the forefront of mind.
 I want my clients to feel the freedom to be vulnerable, which allows true change to happen.

 Reaching out for help from a counselor can feel daunting.
 Sharing your story with someone for the first or even the fourth time brings a level of exposure and vulnerability we naturally want to avoid.
 As difficult as it seems, the benefit is freeing.
 If you feel the desire to start meeting with a therapist, I would be privileged to combine our efforts and work towards meaningful change.
 Schedule a session and we can examine the past so we can look forward towards your future.”

 “I can’t believe the growth I saw.
 I had been trying to manage things on my own for so long, but after my time with Pete, I feel empowered and confident that I’m equipped with the right tools.”